All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Introduction

 We give a combinatorial, elementary, and fully self-contained proof of a strengthening of all the aforementioned results~\cite{herwig1998,herwig2000,hodkinson2003,Evans3} and their coherent variants by Siniora and Solecki~\cite{Siniora, Siniora2}.
-This has a number of applications, in Section~\ref{sec:orientations} we present a solution of a problem related to a class constructed by the Hrushovski predimension construction.
-For additional applications, see also~\cite{Konecny2019a}.
+This has a number of applications which we list in Section~\ref{subsec:applications}.
+In particular, in Section~\ref{sec:orientations} we present a solution of a problem related to a class constructed by the Hrushovski predimension construction.